Appointment of Head of Roehampton Law School

 Pension

-The University support membership of the Teachers Pension Scheme and the LPFA.
+The University support membership of the Teachers Pension Scheme and a defined contribution scheme provided by Royal London.
+There might be an option to transfer a USS pension.

 Excellent provisions in relation to family friendly leave and pay.
 Employee Assistance Programme 24/7 Confidential Support Staff and family members in their household have access to a free, external confidential support service for work, financial, legal, family and personal problems 24 hours a day, 365 days a year.